-The first IEF Fundraising Dinner was held during the International Egg Commission's Business Conference in Warsaw, Poland on Tuesday 5th April 2016.
-The event was being held to increase awareness of the IEF amongst the conference delegates and to raise funds specifically for the Heart for Africa Project Canaan programme.

-Keynote speaker Mrs Janine Maxwell, author and co-founder of Heart for Africa, shared with guests her inspirational story and thanked the international egg community for their support.
-Close to 60 guests attended the intimate event, raising more than 30,000 euros through donations and an auction on the evening.
+There have now been two fundraising dinners held, the first during the International Egg Commission's (IEC) Business Conference in Warsaw, Poland on Tuesday 5th April 2016.
+The event was focused to increase awareness of the IEF amongst the conference delegates and to raise funds specifically for the Heart for Africa Project Canaan programme.
+There were close to 60 guests in attendance, raising more than 30,000 euros through donations and an auction on the evening.